linkedin/data-integration-library/docs/how-to/status-check-job.md

 # Config a Status Checking Job

+A status checking job ensures the data is ready for consumption on the third party system.
+This can be used in asynchronous data ingestion and file downloads.

+In the asynchronous ingestion scenario, this job will keep checking status with the 3P system every once a while (e.g. every 15 minutes) until the status turns to ready or timeout.

+In the file downloading scenario, the status checking job can keep checking the availability of source data until they are present or timeout.

 A status checking job tries to read a small piece of information from the third party system, and it then verifies per the given criteria for success or failure.